 When event start procedure (PEV Start) is in use, pilot must record an event before crossing the start line or exiting start zone.
-After pressing the event button, a wait time period starts (Wait before).
-When this period finishes, start interval (Start period) will open in which a penalty-free start may be made.
+After pressing the EVENT button (right hand button), the wait time period then starts (Wait before).
+When this period finishes, start interval (Start period) then commences in which a penalty-free start may be made..

 Press EVENT button to trigger event start procedure.
 An Event Marked! (x) message with number of events will appear.
-If you have enabled nav box for Event Proc., you will see time counting down.
+If you have enabled nav box for Event Proc., in the Task Setup, you will see the time counting down.
 For waiting period, the title of the nav box will show WAIT!.
-Once count down is finished a message "Start window is open." will be shown and start interval countdown start count down, the title will show GO! message.
+Once the countdown is finished a message "Start window is open." will be shown and start interval countdown start count down, the title will show GO! message.
 When pilot sees this countdown, a penalty free start can be done.